AI Has Agency Now. What This Means for Work (And Workers)

 Founder and chief tech humanist at KO Insights

-Marshall McLuhan, a Canadian communications theorist, was prescient in his observation when he said, 'We shape our tools, and thereafter, our tools shape us.”
+Marshall McLuhan, a Canadian communications theorist, was prescient in his observation when he said, “We shape our tools, and thereafter, our tools shape us.”

-That's exactly what's happening with AI.
 We've created these tools to enhance our capabilities, and now they're reshaping how we work, think, and solve problems, says Sreelesh.
 It’s altering how intelligence itself operates across organizations.

 Having the most advanced AI won't guarantee success — what will set organizations apart will be their ability to balance human and artificial judgment prudently.

 This requires developing a way to orchestrate human intelligence and emotions into agentic AI-driven decision-making processes.
-This will not only delight customers but help enhance employee experience.
+This will not only delight customers but also help enhance employee experience.

 With inputs from Yukta Rustagi, Matthew Miller, and Brett Nehls of G2.